 One of the most popular features of my site is my ready made System 6.0.8 or System 7.5.5 bootable images for use with 68k Macintosh systems.
 This entry describes how you can edit my images on Windows 10 using Basilisk II.
 You probably know what Basilisk II is, but if not, a quick summary: Basilisk II (manual) is an open source emulator of 68k-based Macintosh computers that support 32 bit memory (see section 2) that runs on Windows, OS X and Linux (also works on some other platforms).

-Because Basilisk II is already well documented on sites like Emaculation, I’m only going to describe the basics of how to setup Basilisk II so you can use it to add or remove files from the disk images available to download on my site, to help you setup your 68k Macintosh.
+Because Basilisk II is already well documented on sites like Emaculation, I’m only going to describe the basics of how to setup Basilisk II and focus on how you can use it to add or remove files from the System 6.0.8 or System 7.5.5 bootable images available to download on my site.

 1. Download and install Basilisk II

 The latest versions for Windows, OS X and Linux can be found on the E-Maculation Forum.

 For Windows, you need a combinations of downloads: the BasiliskII.exe file from the 2015 build and the complete Basilisk II application from the 2010 build located on the internet archive and the GTK-runtime environment.